DamonCharlesRoberts/fancy-doc/README.md

 ---

-A Quarto extension generate a PDF document using the `fancyhdr` `LaTeX` package.
+A Quarto extension to generate a PDF document using the `fancyhdr` `LaTeX` package.

 ## Installation